-The feasibility study for Phase 1 will be finalized in 2022 and the first actions, being community engagements, have been active since 2020.
-It is important to note that projects presented as part of La Grande Alliance will still require approval from community members and councils in the impacted communities as section 22 of the JBNQA remains the social and environmental protection regime in our territory.
+The feasibility study for Phase 1 should be finalized in 2022 and the first steps on community engagement have been underway since 2020.
+It is important to note that projects presented as part of La Grande Alliance will still require approval from community members and councils in the impacted communities as section 22 of the JBNQA remains the regime for social and environmental protection of the territory.
 La Grande Alliance is a facilitator of projects, not an approver.

 What is the amount invested in La Grande Alliance?

-The total amount invested in La Grande Alliance is around 5 billion, broken down in 3 phases over the next 30 years.
-Investments will come from the three levels of government (Cree, Québec and Canada) as well as from the private sector.
-The feasibility study will confirm the amounts to be invested.
+The total amount invested in La Grande Alliance is around 5 billion dollars, broken down in 3 phases over the next 30 years.
+Investments would come from the three levels of government (Cree, Québec and Canada) as well as from the private sector.
+The feasibility studies will confirm the amounts that could be invested.

-The feasibility study will confirm the number of jobs created for the construction and maintenance of La Grande Alliance’s infrastructures over the next 30 years and beyond, which will depend on what these potential projects would be.
-One thing for sure, we seek to involve workers from both the local communities and municipalities of the territory as well as the rest of Quebec and Canada.
+The feasibility studies and analysis of proposed projects will confirm the number of possible jobs created from the construction and maintenance of infrastructure of the next 30 years and beyond.
+This will of course depend on what these potential projects would be, as identified by local engagement sessions.
+One thing is for sure: the aim is to involve workers from the territory’s communities and municipalities first and foremost.

 What will Grande Alliance bring to Québec and Eeyou Istchee?

-La Grande Alliance aims at developing infrastructure to facilitate the transport of people and goods, increase the value of natural resources by reducing travel costs and ensuring protection of First Nations land by creating a protected corridor for flora, fauna and the continued practice of our traditional activities.
+La Grande Alliance aims to develop infrastructure to facilitate the transport of people and goods, increase the value of natural resources by reducing travel costs and ensure protection of First Nations land by creating a network of protected areas for flora, fauna and the continued practice of traditional activities.

 What territory will La Grande Alliance cover?